ballardinimarta/probelist_sweden/readme.md

 ```bash
 $ python3 mapdata/create_geojson.py
 ```
-it takes quite a long time to run but after that your data for map.html is updated
+it takes quite a long time to run but after that your data for map.html is updated.

+The munucipalities that are highlighted green on the map are the ones that have a connected or temporarily disconnected probes, when you use mouseover you can se how many probes that specific municipality has.
+You also see all probes located in sweden, and the pins are colorcoded for easy readablity.

+- red = abandoned
+- yellow = disconnected
+- green = connected

+If you want further information on a specific probe, you can press the pin and a tooltip will appear with information about the
+- probe id
+- probe status
+- asn-v4 number
+- country code

+And in your top right corner you have a information panel, with the information such as how many probes that are connected, disconnected or abandoned.
+You can also see the total ammount of probes in sweden and the number of municipalities that have probes.
+All the data from this panel is from the Ripe Stat API and is updated in realtime.

+Ypu can also choose to onsly see the individual probes and not the municipality polygons or the other way around in the checkbox menu under the info panel.

 ## get_asn.py
 This script gets you a python dictionary of the ASN correlating to the network provider of that ASN (ASN stands for Autonomous System Number).